cthanges/University-Projects/Complete-CPU/README.md

 # Complete-CPU
-For my computer organization and architecture course, I had to design and develop a complete CPU system using VHDL, while integrating a data path, a control unit, and a reset circuit.
-The purpose of this CPU is to implement the features described in the CPU Specification document.
-The operation of the CPU was simulated using the Altera Quartus II software (Version 14.0).
+The purpose of this project is to implement a complete CPU by using various components designed and developed throughout previous labs, following the [CPU Specification Document](https://github.com/cthanges/University-Projects/blob/main/Complete-CPU/CPU_Specification.pdf)

+For further information, please refer to the final report: [Final Report](https://github.com/cthanges/University-Projects/blob/main/Complete-CPU/Final%20Report.pdf)

+This project was developed as part of COE608: Computer Organization and Architecture at Toronto Metropolitan University.